DarraghReid/just_jokes/TESTING.md

 10. As a first time user, I want to be able to search for specific jokes.
 ![Search](static/images/jj-add.png)
-    * The Home page includes a seach bar that will return jokes that match the input of the user.
+    * The Home page includes a search bar that will return jokes that match the input of the user.
 Only the joke title and joke description are searchable.

 ### Returning User Goals